NUTRITION, FOOD SAFETY & DRUG–FOOD INTERACTIONS

 Micronutrients

-- Minerals: Needed for bones, blood formation, nerve function.
-Example: calcium, iron, iodine, zinc.
+- Minerals: Needed for bones, blood formation, and nerve function.

-Water accounts for 60–70% of body weight and is essential for digestion, temperature regulation, and toxin removal.
-Fibres help in bowel movements, prevent constipation, control blood sugar, and reduce cholesterol.
-Good sources include fruits, vegetables, whole grains, and legumes.
+Water constitutes 60–70% of body weight and is essential for digestion, temperature regulation, and toxin removal.
+Fibre helps bowel movement, prevents constipation, controls blood sugar, and reduces cholesterol.

-A balanced diet supplies all essential nutrients in correct proportions.
-It includes cereals, pulses, milk, fruits, vegetables, healthy fats, and adequate water.
+A balanced diet includes all essential nutrients in proper proportions such as cereals, pulses, milk, fruits, vegetables, fats, and adequate water.

 Ill Effects of Junk Foods